 At the time of publication, this fund was named City National Rochdale Emerging Markets Fund.
 This fund was formerly named Fiera Capital Emerging Markets Fund.
+This fund has been liquidated as of February 10, 2023.

 Objective and strategy